-Sound consists of pressure waves, so it makes sense that in a room with hard surfaces it's going to bounce around.
-Sound waves bounce off the floor, walls, ceiling, and any other reflective surface; gradually losing energy over time.
+Sound consists of pressure waves, so it makes sense that it will bounce around in a room with hard surfaces.
+Sound waves bounce off the floor, walls, ceiling, and any other reflective surface, gradually losing energy over time.
 Reverberation is the collection of those reflected sounds.
 Reverberation Time is the amount of time it takes the sound to fade away after the source of the sound has stopped.

-To make an objective measurement of a room's "Reverberation Level," we use the metric: Reverberation Time 60 or RT60.
+To objectively measure a room's "Reverberation Level," we use the metric Reverberation Time 60 or RT60.
 RT60 is defined as the measure of the time after a sound source stops that it takes for the sound pressure level (SPL) to reduce by 60 decibels.

 Why 60dB?
-One way to think of it is, the loudest sound level in orchestral music is typically 100dB, while 40dB is a reasonable background noise level for listening to music.
+One way to think of it is that the loudest sound level in orchestral music is typically 100dB, while 40dB is a reasonable background noise level for listening to music.
 So, RT60 measures the time it takes for the loudest noise in a room to fade to the background level.
 It is important to note that Reverberation Time in a particular space varies with the frequency of the sound source.

-You can find various usable RT60 graphs online, but in most spaces, it will vary somewhere between 0.8 and 1.5 seconds at 500Hz (which is the target frequency for speech intelligibility) depending on size, surface materials, and usage.
+You can find various usable RT60 graphs online.
+Still, in most spaces, it will vary between 0.8 and 1.5 seconds at 500Hz (the target frequency for speech intelligibility), depending on size, surface materials and usage.